Psychology

 Winchester Rehabilitation Center

-Students participating in this practicum shadow a neuropsychologist at the Winchester Rehabilitation Center as they evaluate and treat patients with a wide variety of brain injuries and disorders.
+In this practicum, students shadow neuropsychologists at the Winchester Rehabilitation Center as they evaluate and treat patients with a wide variety of brain injuries and disorders.
+This site is open to psychology majors planning to work in human services (e.g., psychology, OT, PA, nursing).
 Completion of either PSY 360 or BIO 232 is required prior to placement.
-Faculty contact: Laura Zimmermann
+Faculty contact: Laura K. Zimmermann

 Winchester Department of Social Services